jamsch/expo-speech-recognition/README.md

 // Expect an "error" event to be emitted with the code "aborted"
 ```

-### `requestPermissionsAsync(): Promise<PermissionResponse>`
+### `requestPermissionsAsync()`

 Presents a dialog to the user to request the necessary permissions.

+- On Android, this requests [`RECORD_AUDIO`](https://developer.android.com/reference/android/Manifest.permission#RECORD_AUDIO) permissions.
-For iOS, this requests two permissions: record permissions (to access the microphone), and speech recognition permissions.
+- On iOS, this requests two permissions: [`AVAudioSession.RecordPermission`](https://developer.apple.com/documentation/avfaudio/avaudiosession/recordpermission) and [`SFSpeechRecognizer.requestAuthorization()`](https://developer.apple.com/documentation/speech/sfspeechrecognizer/1649892-requestauthorization).

+If you're using on-device recognition on iOS, you just need to request microphone permissions, which can be called with [`requestMicrophonePermissionsAsync()`](#requestmicrophonepermissionsasync).

 Once a user has granted (or denied) permissions by responding to the original permission request dialog, the only way that the permissions can be changed is by the user themselves using the device settings app.

 ```ts
 import { ExpoSpeechRecognitionModule } from "expo-speech-recognition";